TheWaulicus/meerkats_board/sounds/README.md

 3. Name it: `hockey-buzzer.mp3` or `hockey-buzzer.wav`

-4. Place it in this `sounds/` folder
+4. Place it in the `assets/sounds/` folder (this directory is deprecated)

 5. The scoreboard will automatically use it!